 Chairman of Editorial Board

-Professor, Ph.D.
-Doctorate in Law.
-Honored lawyer of the Russian Federation.
-Justice of the Court of the Eurasian Economic Union.
+Doctor of Law, Professor, Merited Lawyer of the Russian Federation.
+Judge of the Court of the Eurasian Economic Union.
 Head of the Chair of International Law in the Russian State University of Justice (former Russian Academy of Justice).
-Member of the Working Group on the Reform of the European Court of Human Rights.
+Member of the 2014–2015 Working Group on the Reform of the European Court of Human Rights.
 She has more than 150 works on private and public international law.

 Dr. iur. utr., Dr. h.c.
 M.A., Professor.
 Vice President and Judge of the European Court of Human Rights.
 She has been a Full Professor at Cologne University (Constitutional Law, Eastern European Law, International Law, Social Security Law) and has been a Director of the Institute for Eastern European Law (2002 –January 2011).
 Author of more than 200 publications, articles and reviews in the field of constitutional and international public law, including 4 monographs.
 Nussberger’s research interests focus on the states of Central and Eastern Europe, and encompass the development of constitutional law in these states, and particularly in Russia; the development of jurisdiction of constitutional courts; the influence of public international law on development of domestic law; international social law; and the post-Soviet transformation of the countries’ social security systems.

-Professor, Ph.D.
-Judge of the International Criminal Court (2006-2015); Judge of the Latvian Constitutional Court (1996-2003).
+Ph.D in Law, Professor, Judge of the International Criminal Court (2006–2015), Judge of the Latvian Constitutional Court (1996–2003).
 She has directed and contributed to a number of crucial projects integral to the transition to democracy in Central and Eastern Europe.
-As a judge and professor she has acquired expertise in international humanitarian and public law, with a particular focus on the rights of women and children.
+As a judge and professor, she has acquired expertise in international humanitarian and public law, with a particular focus on the rights of women and children.

-Professor, Ph.D.
-Professor of the Chair of European Law at Moscow State Institute of International Relations (MGIMO) since 2016.
+Doctor of Law, Professor of the Chair of European Law at Moscow State Institute of International Relations (MGIMO) since 2016.
 Ambassador Extraordinary and Plenipotentiary of Russia to Luxembourg (2012–2016).
-Since 2006 – Vice President of the Russian Association of International Law, from 2009 – Vice President of the Russian Association of European Studies.
-Member of: Council on International Law of the Ministry of Foreign Affairs of the Russian Federation, Russian Public Council for International Cooperation and Public Diplomacy, Scientific Expert Council of the Institute of Energy and Finance.
-Professor of Jean Monnet Chair and professor of Jean Monnet Center for European Studies at MGIMO-University (European Centre of Excellence).
+Since 2006 – Vice President of the Russian Association of International Law, since 2009 – Vice President of the Russian Association of European Studies.
+Member of the Council on International Law of the Ministry of Foreign Affairs of the Russian Federation, Russian Public Council for International Cooperation and Public Diplomacy, Scientific Expert Council of the Institute of Energy and Finance.
+Professor of Jean Monnet Chair and professor of Jean Monnet Center for European Studies at MGIMO (European Centre of Excellence).
 Author of over 300 publications, including a series of monographic studies on European law and Russia-EU relations.
 Research interests: international, trans-regional and integration law.